 Even as your waste is being turned into compost in the container, the special design means that there should be no smell.

-Seeing as the toilet is waterless and runs on the power of sunshine, it does not need to connected to a sewage system or septic tank.
+Seeing as the toilet is waterless and runs on the power of sunshine, it does not need to connect to a sewage system or septic tank.
 Which also means it can run off-grid, even when installed in your house!

 There are very few disadvantages of these toilets, but as with everything, there are still some cons to look out for.

 The amount of sunlight needed to power the device

 Understandably, these toilets require high amounts of sunlight for the system to run smoothly.

 However, there are many solar toilet models that have functions that work to preserve the energy of the sun to be used at times of little sunshine or at night.